FreekBes/42_codam_cub3d/README.md

 - Resolution is seen as invalid for > MAX_INT (solvable by checking the strlen of the "integer")
 - Dragging the window is almost impossible due to the mouse being locked in the center of the window on window focus
 - Closing the window is almost impossible due to the same reason as the one mentioned above
-- 2 leaks from MLX that are somehow solvable, probably caused by the mlx_do_sync function (which should be mlx_sync instead)
 - Everything under a newline starting from the map is ignored, even faulty characters
-- The MLX Dynamic Library (on macOS) is removed by running `make -f lib/mlx clean`

 ## Grade